cscotti/docker-desktop-alternative/README.md

 # Purpose - Goodbye Docker Desktop, Hello Minikube!
-This post is for developers who want to find an alternative to docker-desktop due to its license cost
+This post is for devops developers who want to find an alternative to docker-desktop due to its license cost

 # Requirements on Macos